Room Correction with Volumio

 2. Get Connected

 For this app note, we will perform measurements using externally played sweeps.
 This method doesn’t require a direct connection to the audio system.
-Instead, we transfer the test signal as a wav file to the audio system and play it manually.
-HouseCurve will measure by listening to the test signal as it is played.
+Instead, the test signal is played manually while HouseCurve just listens.

+Next, we need to configure HouseCurve for external sweeps.
 Launch HouseCurve on your iPhone/iPad.
-Tap to display the Measure Setup screen, then tap Stimulus Type.
+Tap Setup to display the Measure Setup screen, then tap Stimulus Type.

 3. Collect Measurements